RULES AND REGULATIONS

 (pits, staging lanes, return roads, etc.).

-When Jr. Dragster contestants are called to the staging lanes, they must come to
+When Jr. Dragster contestants are called to the staging

-staging lanes, and be prepared to stage.
+lanes, they must come to staging lanes, and be prepared to

-NO additional runs will be permitted if drivers arrive late, or miss the call to
+NO additional runs will be permitted if drivers arrive late,

-the staging lanes.
+or miss the call to the staging lanes.

-Only 2 people in addition to the driver will be allowed to enter the restricted
+Only 2 people in addition to the driver will be allowed to

-Only 1 person in addition to the driver will be
+Only 1 person in addition to the driver will be allowed to

-allowed to enter onto the starting line.
+enter onto the starting line.

 A car cannot be held in place during the burn out.

-All pre-race preparations by both driver and crew must be concluded before the
+All pre-race preparations by both driver and crew must be

-between the water box and the "V" located between the two lanes).
+is the area between the water box and the "V" located

-No parent or crew member may touch or perform any function on the vehicle past
+No parent or crew member may touch or perform any function

-this point.
-During time trials or elimination�s.
+on the vehicle past this point.
+During time trials or

-If something needs to be adjusted or changed, notify the starter or starting
+elimination�s.
+If something needs to be adjusted or

-The parent or crew may not help the driver pre-stage or stage.
-If the driver
+The parent or crew may not help the driver pre-stage or

-over stages the starter or starting line crew will assist the driver.
+line crew will assist the driver.

-It is considered a disqualification if any portion of a tire completely crosses
+It is considered a disqualification if any portion of a tire

-the center line of the track.
+completely crosses the center line of the track.

-In the case where both opponents cross the center line, both drivers will be
+In the case where both opponents cross the center line, both

-disqualified .
+drivers will be disqualified .

-Intentional crossing of boundary lines to avoid an accident, leave track or
+Intentional crossing of boundary lines to avoid an accident,

 grounds for disqualification.

-Cars will be ladder off of their best reaction time for first round parings of
+Cars will be ladder off of their best reaction time for

-After each run the drivers will exit the track at the first left turn-in and
+After each run the drivers will exit the track at the first

-proceed back to the pits through the north pit gate located at the far south end
+left turn-in and proceed back to the pits through the north

-of the lower pits.
+pit gate located at the far south end of the lower pits.

 POINTS SERIES: